Skip to content

 In the laboratory setting, balances are by far the most common weighing device used.
 As we have discussed, balances have a limited capacity, and you will find in most cases, scales are used for larger industrial applications.
 Regardless of your requirement and final choice of either a scale or a balance, regular service and maintenance are essential to keep your weighing device working at its very best.

-Thermoline (being a laboratory equipment supplier) offers the Radwag range of laboratory balances, offering readability from 1 µg up to 0.1g and capacities up to 120kg if needed.
-With our partnership with NWS, we can also offer calibration, maintenance and even installation on your new balance.
+Thermoline (being a laboratory equipment supplier) offers the Adam range of laboratory balances, offering readability from 1 µg up to 0.1g and capacities up to 120kg if needed.
+With our partnership with Adam, we can also offer calibration, maintenance, and even installation for your new balance.
 If you have any questions at all on laboratory balances and what may suit your requirements, please don’t hesitate to contact our sales team directly.